 7. The Plaza Sundae Plaza Ice Cream parlor

-This is served in a waffle bowl.
+This is served in a waffle bowl and costs $8.29.
 Be sure to keep an eye out for the popular donut ice cream sundae at this location, as well as seasonal options.

 8. Cheshire Cat Tail Cheshire Café, Fantasyland

 The Cheshire Cat Tail is a warm, delicious pastry filled with cream and chocolate chips and drizzled with pink and purple frosting!
 The pastry is flakey and the frosting is sweet and of course, there’s delicious chocolate inside.